 I believe all people and all communities should have healing arts and traditions available to them which which are appropriate, accessible, and transformative for them.

 My name is Patty Adams.
-I have worked for more than twenty years with a variety of communities throughout the US and the Americas, in solidarity with and as an accomplice to the searches and struggles within those communities for justice and the transformation of their realities.
+I have worked for more than twenty years with a variety of communities throughout the US and the Americas, in solidarity with and as an accomplice to the searches and struggles within those communities for healing justice and conflict transformation.

 Currently, my work for collective liberation manifests in several main ways:

-- As a community mental health practitioner – a therapist working with marginalzied communities including members of the LGBTQIA communities, people who are coping with trauma, and folks experiencing compassion fatigue or vicarious trauma due to work in social justice, social movement, or social service settings
+- As a mental health practitioner – a therapist working with folks from many communities including members of the LGBTQIA communities, people who are coping with trauma, and folks experiencing compassion fatigue or vicarious trauma due to work in social justice, social movement, or social service settings

 - As a community-based yoga teacher, offering sliding scale and otherwise accessible/affordable yoga to everyone, especially folks who don’t always feel welcome or comfortable practicing in mainstream yoga spaces